 The practice had followed the guidance on decontamination and infection control issued by the Department of Health, namely 'Health Technical Memorandum 01-05 -Decontamination in primary care dental practices (HTM 01-05)'.
-This document and the practice policy and procedures on infection prevention and control were accessible to relevant staff who had signed to indicate they had read and understood them.
+This document and the practice policy and procedures on infection prevention and control were accessible to staff.

 We examined the facilities for cleaning and decontaminating dental instruments.
-We found there was a dedicated decontamination room with a clear flow from 'dirty' to 'clean' areas.
+We found there was a dedicated decontamination room with a clear flow from 'dirty' to 'clean.'
 A dental nurse with responsibilities for the decontamination of instruments explained to us how instruments were decontaminated.
 They wore appropriate personal protective equipment (including heavy duty gloves and a mask) while instruments were decontaminated and rinsed prior to being placed in an autoclave (sterilising machine).

 An illuminated magnifier was used to check for any debris or damage throughout the cleaning stages.
 This was in accordance with the procedure for decontamination of instruments.
+However, we noted the dental nurse did not wear eye protection or an apron which was not in accordance with guidance or the practice policy.
+We discussed this with the practice management team who told us they would carry out more regular monitoring of the procedure to ensure this was carried out effectively.

-We saw instruments were placed in pouches after sterilisation and dated to indicate when they should be reprocessed if left unused.
+We saw instruments were placed in pouches after sterilisation and dated to indicated when they should be reprocessed if left unused.
 A vacuum type autoclave was used for sterilising implant and surgical equipment in line with guidance.
 We found daily, weekly and monthly tests were performed to check the steriliser was working efficiently and a log was kept of the results.
 We saw evidence the parameters (temperature and pressure) were regularly checked to ensure equipment was working efficiently in between service checks.